-Do not pass used sharps from hand to hand

-Do not recap (re-sheath), bend or disassemble sharps after use.

-Do not exceed the "Fill Line" in the sharps box

-Never try to retrieve items from a sharp's container

-Do not press sharps down or shake the box to make more room
+Do not pass used sharps from hand to hand Do not recap (re-sheath), bend or disassemble sharps after use.
+Do not exceed the "Fill Line" in the sharps box Never try to retrieve items from a sharp's container Do not press sharps down or shake the box to make more room

+Special considerations in the management of VHFs

+- It is recommended to prepare medic/drugs before going into patient care zone. - Where available, single use vials are preferable.

+CHAPTER EIGHT

-CHAPTER EIGHT Environmental cleaning, linen processing and waste management practices to prevent transmission of VHF
+Environmental cleaning, linen processing and waste management practices to prevent transmission of VHF